 The IIJIS Governing Board adopted the strategic planning process to develop an integrated justice plan for Illinois.
 Strategic planning methods include a wide variety of analysis and decision-making tools and techniques.
 They are a way of answering the question: "Where should we be going and how will we get there?"
-Strategic planning, as distinct from more short-term planning, identifies the issues and challenges the organization must confront in the future.
+Strategic planning, as distinct from other more limited forms of planning, is usually about the major decisions organizations face regarding their future.
 The plan is strategic in that it involves decisions and actions with major consequences extending over long periods of time.

+The Planning Committee followed a set of distinct components or phases.
 The desired future state of justice integration (i.e., where we want to be) was determined by the Scenario for Information Sharing in Illinois (Appendix 2).
 A gap analysis was then employed that examined the current state of justice information management and exchanges, and revealed the obstacles to achieving the desired future state.
 This work was carried out through discussion groups with justice practitioners, examination of the major state justice information systems and networks, and through detailed documentation of interagency justice information exchange points (Appendix 3).
 This work is continuing through the adoption and development of data exchange standards, surveys of local justice agencies regarding their data management and exchange practices, and outreach to county-level integration planning efforts (Appendix 4).
 These methods have revealed the issues, goals, objectives, outcomes, and performance measures that have become the strategic plan (i.e., how we get there from here).